The Perceiver Resampler: A Deep Dive into Visual Information Bottlenecks

 When training Flamingo, the cross-attention gate starts closed (α=0 → tanh(α)=0).
 This is crucial:

-1. Protects the pre-trained LLM: The language model already knows how to process text
+1. Protects the pre-trained LLM: The language model already knows how to process text—don’t disrupt it initially

-2. Allows gradual adaptation: Visual information is slowly integrated
+2. Allows gradual adaptation: Visual information is slowly integrated, preventing shock to the system

 3. Prevents catastrophic forgetting: The LLM doesn’t suddenly “forget” how to handle text